Skip to main content

 Luxor Capital Group Casino licensing process

 The DGE is given 90 days to complete its inquiry and submit a report to the commission.
-Then, a schedules hearing must take place within 30 days.
+Then, a scheduled hearing must take place within 30 days.
 Luxor Capital and J.P.
-Morgan Chase Bank were the primary moneylenders to Deifik, who in January 2018 purchased Ocean Resort for $229 million.
+Morgan Chase Bank were the primary moneylenders to Deifik, who purchased Ocean Resort for $229 million.
 The bankrolling entailed two bridge loans: $122.5 million from Luxor and $110 million from JPMorgan Chase Bank.
-The JPMorgan loan got repaid in June and the second loan of $175 million from the bank.
+The JPMorgan loan got repaid in June, as did the second loan of $175 million from the bank.

 The dual petition that was filed by Deifik and Luxor outlines how the newly announced $70 million that was an investment by the hedge fund will be assigned.
-According to the request, $50 million Luxor’s asset will be used in reducing the main balance that was owed to J.P.
+According to the request, $50 million of Luxor’s assets will be used to reduce the main balance that was owed to J.P.
 Morgan.
 The outstanding $20 million will be used to obtain majority control of the holding business under AC Ocean Walk.
 And also the present casino licensee.
-Luxor announced its goals to build the long-awaited pound at Ocean Resort, and finish the unfinished 10 floors in the central tower, which add an extra 600 rooms to the current 1,399.
+Luxor announced its goals to build the long-awaited pool at Ocean Resort and finish the unfinished 10 floors in the central tower, which adds an extra 600 rooms to the current 1,399.

 More Casino News